 Ah, scrapple.
-A Pa Dutch and Coal Region staple that people either love or hate (also found in other areas of the mid-Atlantic including Pa, New Jersey, Maryland, Delaware, and Amish communities across the country).
+A Pennsylvania Dutch and Coal Region staple that people either love or hate (also found in other areas of the mid-Atlantic including Pa, New Jersey, Maryland, Delaware, and Amish communities across the country).
 I love it fried crispy and served with either ketchup or maple syrup.

 The original scrapple recipes (“Pon Haus” in Pa.
 Dutch) were created to eliminate waste and use as much of the butchered animal as possible so original scrapple was made of hog offal, such as the head, heart, liver, and other trimmings.
 Seasonings, like sage, black pepper, and others are added to broth.
 Buckwheat and/or cornmeal is added to create a “mush”.
 Buckwheat was very popular in Germany so it comes as no surprise that the Pennsylvania Dutch (Deutsch = German) preferred buckwheat for thickening scrapple.